 How should I care for my senior cat?

-The biggest thing to do is watch for any changes to your pet’s typical routine.
+The most significant thing to do is watch for any changes to your pet’s typical routine.
 Watch for mobility changes and changes in appetite, drinking, behaviour, and weight.
 This can help detect any underlying problems as early as possible.
-A physical examination is recommended once to twice a year to ensure that any aging issues found are addressed.
+A physical examination is recommended once to twice a year to ensure that any ageing issues found are addressed.
 Annual blood work and urine samples are an excellent way of screening our pet’s internal organs (liver, kidneys, protein levels, blood sugar levels and more) to detect any underlying diseases and catch them at an earlier stage so that treatment measures can be undertaken quickly.